"ng Update". Is it the long-awaited saviour?

 Most of us who have read the release blog for Angular 6 must be quite excited about the ng update command that was just introduced.
 But how does it cope with our existing project?

-Initially, I was quite surprised that ng update could easily upgrade my .NET Core 2.1 RC Angular SPA template without any hitch, except the fact I need to install TypeScript version 2.7.2 as one of the pre-requisite.
+Initially, I was quite surprised that ng update I could easily upgrade my .NET Core 2.1 RC Angular SPA template without any hitch, except the fact I needed to install the TypeScript version 2.7.2 as one of the pre-requisite.
 Then the ng update @angular/cli blew my mind too, as it automatically converts my angular-cli.json and its content into the new angular.json with the new structure.
 Alas, the excitement didn't last long.
 I decided to give my existing project a try for ng update.
 The result?
 Unsatisfying.

 Imagine that you're a kid in the first few queues in the front of a candy shop.
 Right at 10 AM sharp, the store is open.
 One by one people entered and brought out a bag of candies that you've been waiting for.
-Once you're in front of the door, you are not allowed to enter, because you have to be older than your age, have a certain height and weight requirements.
-That is how it feels when you realised that there are so many restrictions that prevent your ng update from working.
+Once you're in front of the door, you are not allowed to enter, because you have to be older than your age and have a certain height and weight requirements.
+That is how it feels when you realise that there are so many restrictions that prevent your ng update from working.
 Below is a snippet of my ng update command.

 C:\source\upgrade-sample (master -> origin)